mimove/EDEM2425/cloud_intro/local_cloud/IaaS/exercise/README.md

     This will change the style of each of the 3 sections of our website

 4. Create a folder called `js` by running `sudo mkdir /var/www/html/js`
-5. Copy the following content inside the newly created folder
+5. Copy the following content inside the newly created folder in file called `script.js`
    ```js
     document.addEventListener("DOMContentLoaded", () => {
         const button = document.createElement("button");